 - Provide skills to successfully transition to adulthood

-Many young people who have been involved in the child welfare or juvenile justice systems struggle to complete their educations and find stable employment.
-We invest in efforts to ensure these young people receive the assistance they need to become successful adults, including access to public benefits, vital documents, affordable housing, and higher education or employment training.
+Many young people who have been involved in the child welfare or youth justice systems struggle to complete their education and find stable employment.
+We invest in efforts to ensure these youth receive the assistance they need to become successful adults, including access to public benefits, vital documents, affordable housing, and higher education or employment training.